- Length 3 years full-time

 You can use your electives to enrol in any courses that you like, provided you meet prerequisite requirements.

-Remember that you can choose up to 8 courses from another ANU College if you are undertaking the single Bachelor of Actuarial Studies degree.
+Remember that you can choose up to 10 ANU wide elective courses if you are undertaking the single Bachelor of Actuarial Studies degree.
+If you are in a double degree, you can choose 2 ANU wide elective courses.

 Study Options